LifeWithVetta

 A Bit of History and Culture

-Koh Kret was formed back in the late 1700s when a canal was dug through a sharp bend in the Chao Phraya River.
-Over time, that shortcut created a manmade island.
-The island became home to the Mon people, an ethnic group originally from Myanmar known for their pottery-making and rich cultural traditions.
+Koh Kret was formed in the late 1700s when a canal was dug through a bend in the Chao Phraya River, eventually creating the island.
+Over time, it became home to the Mon community, an ethnic group originally from Myanmar with deep cultural roots and a strong pottery tradition.
+That history is part of why the island feels different from a random Bangkok suburb with a weekend market attached.

 What to Do on the Island